davazo/PyhtonForDataAnalysis_Azoulay_Nguyen_project/README.md

 To be sure that the API works well, make sure that you met all the requirements and then go on http://localhost:5000/

-All the steps we followed and how we proceeded, the results we obtained are described in the report.
+All the steps we followed, how we proceeded and the results we obtained are described in the report.